How do you know you have arrived in Paris?

 - Gradually pour the butter mixture into the egg mixture -- whisking continuously while you add.
 Return to saucepan over low to medium heat and bring to boil.
 The mixture should thicken.

 - Allow the egg mixture to cool for at least 10 minutes.
-Whisk lightly every few minutes while it cools.
+Whisk lightly and continuously at the start of the cooling every few minutes afterward.

 - Pour into the pie shells and smooth the surface.
 Place the pie into the refrigerator.